luisdavidgarcia/tracker_rpi_improved/README.md

 - [Tags](https://www.sparkfun.com/products/9416) cost about 6 CAD and can be reused after cleaning with solutions like ethanol

-# FPS at Different Resolution on Pi3/4
+# FPS at Different Resolutions on Pi3/4
 ![](fps.png)
 - can be record up to 40 fps at 960 x960 on a Raspiberry Pi 4